TabbyML/tabby/README.md

 # CTranslate2

-CTranslate2 is a custom inference engine for neural machine translation models supporting both CPU and GPU execution.
+CTranslate2 is a custom C++ inference engine for [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) and [OpenNMT-tf](https://github.com/OpenNMT/OpenNMT-tf) models supporting both CPU and GPU execution.
+This project is geared towards efficient serving of standard translation models but is also a place for experimentation around model compression and inference acceleration.

 ## Key features